cmaloney/dcos-docs/_pages/administration/monitoring-system-health.md

 A randomly generated UUID that tracks individual cluster deployments.<!-- dcos-cluster-id.service/ -->

 ### Diagnostics
-This component informs DCOS of individual node health for things like system resources as well as DCOS-specific services.<!-- dcos-ddt.service/ -->
+This component informs DC/OS of individual node health for things like system resources as well as DCOS-specific services.<!-- dcos-ddt.service/ -->

 ### DNS Dispatcher
-The DCOS DNS Dispatcher is an RFC5625 Compliant DNS Forwarder.
+The DC/OS DNS Dispatcher is an RFC5625 Compliant DNS Forwarder.
 It's job is to dual-dispatch DNS to multiple upstream resolvers, and to route DNS to the upstreams or Mesos DNS, depending on some rules.<!-- dcos-spartan.service/ -->

 ### DNS Dispatcher Watchdog
 This service ensures that the DNS Dispatcher is running and healthy.
 If the DNS Dispatcher is unhealthy, this watchdog service kills it.<!-- dcos-spartan-watchdog.service/ -->